marcduiker/marcduiker-dev/src/posts/2025/2025-01-08-speaking-at-dotnet-ams-2025.md

 The meetup was hosted by [JetBrains](https://www.jetbrains.com/) in their beautiful Amsterdam office.
 I was welcomed by Sasha Kolesova, the product marketing manager for .NET tools at JetBrains, and the .NET meetup organizers,  Erik Lieben and Thimo van Leeuwen.

-Thie meetup was themed around [Dapr](https://dapr.io/), I started with a Dapr introduction session, explaining the Dapr building blocks and doing demos on switching out state store components and showing the built-in resiliency features.
+The meetup was themed around [Dapr](https://dapr.io/), I started with a Dapr introduction session, explaining the Dapr building blocks and doing demos on switching out state store components and showing the built-in resiliency features.
 The demos I used are available in the [Dapr Quickstarts](https://github.com/dapr/quickstarts) repo on GitHub.

 {% image "./src/assets/images/blog/2025/142.2.dotnet-ams.jpg", "Marc and his hat", "I started with explaining why I'm wearing the hat.
 Thanks to Sasha Kolesova for taking the picture!" %}